Conservative contenders who could succeed Boris Johnson

 SUELLA BRAVERMAN, ATTORNEY GENERAL

-Braverman, a lawmaker and barrister who became England’s attorney general in 2020, was the first to put her hat in the ring.
-She publicly announced Wednesday that she would seek to become the leader of Britain’s Conservatives.
+Braverman, a lawmaker and barrister who became England’s attorney general in 2020, was the first to publicly announce she would seek to become the leader of Britain’s Conservatives.

 Braverman is not well known among the public.
 Her announcement, made while she still served in Johnson’s government, surprised many.